olexandr-konovalov/gapdays2014/index.md

 with GAP programming experience are invited to influence the future development of GAP by initiating and contributing to discussions and coding sprints.
-As enough GAP experts will be around for technical support, the meetings also offers a good opportunity for people to work on their own packages.
+As enough GAP experts will be around for technical support, the meetings also offer good opportunities for people to work on their own packages.
 To streamline each meeting the organizers will usually suggest a few main topics to work on during the week.